reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-complete-guide-to-errors-in-express.md

 {{% image alt="Express Error Handling Middleware Functions" src="images/posts/express-error-handling/error-mw.png" %}}

 When an error occurs, we call the `next(error)` function and pass the error object as input.
-The Express framework will process this by skipping all the functions in the middleware function stack and trigger the functions in the error handling middleware function stack.
+The Express framework will process this by skipping all the functions in the middleware function stack and triggering the functions in the error handling middleware function stack.

 The error handling middleware functions are defined in the same way as other middleware functions, but they accept the error object as the first input parameter followed by the three input parameters: `request`, `response`, and `next` accepted by the other middleware functions as shown below: